About the Interfaculty Sports Championship

 You may play for different faculties in different sports, but only in one team for each sport tournament.

-Tournaments vary in length and may change year to year.
-To give you an idea of the commitment involved, in 2017:
+Tournaments vary in length.
+To give you an idea of the commitment involved:

-- Indoor Netball, Cricket, Touch, Ultimate Frisbee, Badminton, Rugby and Hockey are one-day tournaments.
+- Ki o Rahi, Indoor Netball, Indoor Cricket, Touch, Ultimate Frisbee, Badminton, Rugby, Hockey and the Great Waka Ama Race are one-day events

-Teams may hold trials and have regular training sessions, but these vary depending on your faculty, sport and what the coach/manager sets.
+Teams may hold trials and have regular training sessions, but these vary depending on your faculty and sport.

 The majority of uniforms are provided by Sport and Recreation.
 There are full uniforms for Basketball, Netball and Rugby.

-Multisport playing tops are used for all the rest - you’ll need your own black shorts or white pants for cricket.
+Multisport playing tops are used for all the rest - you’ll need your own black shorts.

 All players need to provide their own socks and shoes/boots.

-Basketball, Netball, Futsal and Volleyball are played at the City Campus Recreation Centre.
+- Basketball, Netball, Futsal and Volleyball are held at the City Campus Recreation Centre

-- Touch, Ultimate and Rugby will be at Colin Maiden Park
+- Touch, Ultimate and Rugby are played at Colin Maiden Park

-- Indoor Netball and Indoor Cricket will be at Action Indoor on Dominion Road
+- Indoor Netball and Indoor Cricket are hosted by Action Indoor on Dominion Road

-- Badminton will be at Auckland Badminton in Gillies Avenue
+- Badminton is held at Auckland Badminton on Gillies Avenue

-- Hockey will be at Auckland Grammar School
+- Hockey is played at Auckland Grammar School

 And the winners are...